projectacrn/acrn-hypervisor/doc/api/GVT-g_api.rst

 /sys/kernel/gvt/
 ----------------

-The ``/sys/kernel/gvt/`` class sub-directory belongs to ACRN-GT and provides a centralized sysfs interface for configuring vGPU properties.
+The ``/sys/kernel/gvt/`` class sub-directory belongs to AcrnGT and provides a centralized sysfs interface for configuring vGPU properties.